 How ProjectManager Helps with Risk Management

-ProjectManager is a cloud-based project management software, which means it delivers real-time data to help you identify risk quickly when it appears in your project.
+ProjectManager is online project management software, which means it delivers real-time data to help you identify risk quickly when it appears in your project.
 The quicker you identify risk, the faster you can resolve it before it becomes a problem.

 Track Risk in Multiple Project Views

 The risk assessment matrix prepares you for risk, and ProjectManager gives you the tools to address it.
 You can gather, prioritize and assign risks on a Gantt chart, and view them on the list, calendar or kanban board view.
 Project data is updated across the software, so no matter which project view you’re working on, the information is current.